JialongShi/pplsd_mtsp_sequential/README.md

          ...
 		 EOF

-We can see that in the mTSP file each node has M different (x,y) coordinate, which will generate M differet costs for each edge.
+We can see that in the mTSP file each node has M different (x,y) coordinate, which will generate M different costs for each edge.

 -  <weight_vector_filename>: This argument is the file describes the weight vectors of different PPLS/D processes.
 The format is